 Lynne Marsh is a Canadian artist, currently living and working in Los Angeles.
 She received her BFA at Concordia University in Montreal and her MA at Goldsmiths, University of London.
-From 2001-2016 she lived and worked in London.
+From 2001-2016 she lived and worked in London and Berlin.

 Her practice is concerned with questioning the status of the image through mediation, technology and production.
 Ideas central to Lynne Marsh’s research include offstage space; production-in-production; affective and cultural labour; music as a framing device; and the Brechtian revealing of the mechanics of cultural and theatrical production.